 After admiring and walking past several Colonial buildings, you will arrive to the modern and exclusive residential district of San Isidro.
 Known as the “garden district”, you will find numerous luscious nature parks within this area.
 Pay a visit to the Olivar de San Isidro, set in a beautiful olive grove.
 This luxurious suburb district is characterized by green areas and lively commerce.
 You will also make a stop at the Central Park of Miraflores, which has a small amphitheater and a circular open area for the exhibition of Peruvian handicrafts.
 From the fascinating architecture, rich history and scenic sights, you will gain a taste for all Lima has to offer.
 (This service is on a private basis.)

-Today, you will be picked up at your hotel in Lima and transferred to the airport in good time to board your domestic flight to Cusco.
-Upon arrival in Cusco, you will be greeted at the airport by your driver and transferred to your hotel.
+Today, you will be picked up at your hotel in Lima (Peru) and transferred to the airport in good time to board your domestic flight to Cusco (Peru).
+Upon arrival in Cusco (Peru), you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

 Cusco is a beautiful city with well preserved colonial architecture, evidence of a rich and complex history.
 The city itself represents the center of indigenous Quechua culture in the Andes, and by merely walking the streets one sees the layers of history.
 Spanish colonial buildings erected directly atop Inca walls line the square, while the modern tourist nightlife flourishes in their midst.
 The city is surrounded by a number of ruins, the most impressive being Sacsayhuaman, the site of the 1536 battle in which dozens of Pizarro's men charged uphill to battle the forces of the Inca.
 Nowadays, Cusco is known for its indigenous population--often seen on the streets in traditional clothing--and its substantial tourist-fueled night life.